Vlasenko2006/CoZyRAG/README.md

 ### Data Set

-The dataset consists of 20K simple Q/A pairs: each question is one sentence, each answer is one word or one sentence.
-The retrieval corpus is comprised of Wikipedia articles.
+The dataset consists of 89K simple Q/A pairs: each question is one sentence, each answer is one word group, of words or one sentence.
+The retrieval corpus is comprised of Wikipedia articles.Here is the example of the Q/A in the dataset:

+**Q:** To whom did the Virgin Mary allegedly appear in 1858 in Lourdes France?
+**A:** Saint Bernadette Soubirous
+**Q:** What is in front of the Notre Dame Main Building?
+**A:** a copper statue of Christ
+**Q:** How often is Notre Dame's the Juggler published?
+**A:** twice

 ### Generalization Capabilities Without RAG